howardplus/blog_go/content/post/array_and_slice.md

 A slice takes a segment of an array to form a dynamic array, where its length may be expanded when needed.
 A slice data type contains 3 components: memory location, length of slice, and the capacility of the slice.
 You can use the built-in function **len()** to get the length of the slice, and use **cap()** to get the capacity.

-Syntactically, a slice is very similar to an array, except for the length part:
+Syntactically, a slice is very similar to an array:

 {{<highlight go>}}
 var s []int		// a slice declaration s1 := []int{1, 2, 3}	// a slice literal
-s2 := make([]int, 5)	// using built-in make function
+s2 := make([]int, 5)	// using built-in make function with just length
+s3 := make([]int, 5, 10)	// using built-in make function with length and capacity
 {{</highlight>}}

+Here **s1** creates a slice of length 3 and capacity 3, with values filled in. **s2** is a slice with length 5 and capacity 5; while **s3** is a slice with length 5 and capacity 10.

 There are 3 ways to create a slice: